lambda-snail/dotnet-host-example/readme.md

 A small repository to test out some scenarios related to writing a custom dotnet host in c++.
 There is an [official article](https://learn.microsoft.com/en-us/dotnet/core/tutorials/netcore-hosting) about how to make a dotnet host using the `nethost` api, that comes with a [sample repository](https://github.com/dotnet/samples/tree/main/core/hosting) in github.

-However, this project is very complicated and did not work well for me using Rider.
-Moreover it only contains examples of simple operations such as loading the relevant dll's and calling a simple function.
+However, the sample project did not contain an example of the scenario that I was interested in, and I had some trouble making it work with Rider.

-This repository is an attempt to reduce the complexity of the example slightly, make it work with Rider and add more examples for my own reference.
+This repository is an attempt to make the example work with Rider and add more examples for my own reference.
+I have also taken the liberty to attempt to address some of the warnings that clang-tidy gives.

+# Documentation

+I haven't found any real documentation on this topic, apart from the article on MS Learn and the sample repository.
+There is also this [design document](https://github.com/dotnet/runtime/blob/main/docs/design/features/native-hosting.md) on the native hosting feature that seems to document the functions used in the sample.

 # How to Run